-The example below demonstrates the difference in mortgage amount you qualify for if the LTV ratio is based on the pre-renovation property value as compared to the after renovation property value.
+The example below demonstrates the difference in the mortgage amount you qualify for if the LTV ratio is based on the pre-renovation property value as compared to the after renovation property value.
 This example assumes the property owner makes $100,000 in property renovations and the lender uses an 80% LTV ratio.

 Mortgage Amount Based on Before Renovation Property Value